Residential Conveyancing Frequently Asked Questions

 I am interested in buying a property at auction, but have never done so before, what should I do?

-Buying at auction is a binding commitment and carries the same legal implications as signing contracts through a solicitor - if you are planning to purchase an auction property contact us before you attend the auction.
+Buying at auction is a binding commitment and carries the same legal implications as signing contracts through a solicitor - if you are planning to purchase an auction property, it is advisable to have the Legal Pack checked thoroughly before you attend the auction and bid on the property.

 Once you have successfully bid for a property through auction, and the contracts have been exchanged, you are legally committed to purchase the property.